 Which podcasts spur professional growth?

-Furthermore, well-being and self-help podcasts can help in both areas in addition to improving your daily life.
+Furthermore, well-being and self-help podcasts can help in both areas, in addition to improving your daily life.

-To help help you out with your podcast selections, CarRentals put together these visual guides that highlighting 21 of the best podcasts on personal and professional growth — offering a quick summary of the show topic, episode length and recommend episodes to start with.
+To help you out with your podcast selections, CarRentals put together these visual guides that highlighting 21 of the best podcasts on personal and professional growth — offering a quick summary of the show topic, episode length and recommend episodes to start with.

 Educational podcasts for personal growth